Korean Methodist Church and Institute

 Korean Methodist Church and Institute (뉴욕한인교회), also known as KMCI, is a United Methodist Church established in 1921 located in New York City.
-The church is located at 633 West 115th Street.
+The church is located at 633 West 115th Street in Manhattan.

 Beginning

 Korea was annexed by Japan in 1910 and there was a massive independence movement on March 1, 1919, known as the 3.1 movement.
 Koreans in New York City area gathered to remember and celebrated the 3.1 movement on in 1921 and decided to establish a church.
 That decision led to the first service at Madison Avenue Methodist Church (1723 Madison Avenue New York, NY).
-Documents relating to the beginning of the church are scarce, but the church celebrates April 28, 1921 as the church establishment day.
+Documents relating to the beginning of the church are scarce, but the church traditionally celebrates April 18, 1921 as the church establishment day.

 History

 On April 22, 1923 the church moved to its own building on 459 West 21st Street with funds raised by church members and help from the Methodist Church.
 Then the church moved to the current location in 1927.
 Both building are four stories high and small (about 25 by 100 feet).
 It is believed that Morningside Heights was chosen as the permanent church location for the proximity to Columbia University, which had many foreign, especially Korean students.
 In addition to Columbia, Union Theological Seminary was also a center of theological studies.
 This location established the church as the intellectual church.

 At that time, there were not many Koreans in New York area.
 In fact, Koreans started coming to the US in 1902 (RMS Gaelic) as farm workers.
 Later, after the annexation by Japanese, students and independence workers came to the US, especially east coast.
 Church members had their own business or students, with independence workers stopping by.
 From the beginning, independence of Korea was an important agenda.
 The Second World War ended in 1945, and Korean government was established in 1948.
 Many church members returned to Korea to be part of the new independent republic.

 The church fell into hard times with reduced membership but increased student population and some of the students remaining in the US after their study helped maintaining the membership.